This post may contain affiliate links. Please read our disclosure policy.

 - Bananas: Ripe bananas have tons of natural caramelized sweetness in them.
 Never run out of this most important element of banana bread by freezing ripe bananas, then defrosting, mashing (with the liquid!) and adding to your banana bread.

-To make the perfect gluten free banana bread, follow this recipe precisely, measuring by weight, not volume.
+To make the perfect gluten free banana bread, follow this recipe precisely, measuring by weight, not volume, wherever possible.
 And follow these tips:

-Be sure to use one of my recommended gluten free flour blends, measured by weight.
-And choose bananas that have ripened enough to be evenly speckled and have a strong aroma.
-I keep ripe bananas on hand by peeling, slicing and freezing ripe bananas, and storing them in the freezer in a zip-top bag.
-Defrost them either at room temperature or in the microwave for about 20 seconds on 75% power.
-Be sure to add everything to the batter, including the liquid that the previously frozen bananas will release.
+Choose bananas that have ripened enough to be evenly speckled and have a strong aroma.
+Like I often have shredded and drained zucchini in my freezer to make gluten free zucchini bread, I keep ripe bananas on hand in the freezer.
+I peel, slice and freeze ripe bananas, and store them in the freezer in a zip-top bag.
+You can defrost them either at room temperature or in the microwave for about 20 seconds on 75% power.

 Mash the peeled, ripe bananas very well before adding them to the batter.
 Then fold them into the batter at the end, rather than stirring aggressively.